Stormshadow220/WoodBlockPuzzle/README.md

-# Htwg Scala Seed Project
+# Woodblockpuzzle
 =====================================================
-## the easiest way to start a project for the lecture SE
+A game from two students for the lecture SoftwareEngineering

-This is a seed project to create a basic scala project as used in the class Software Engineering at the University of Applied Science HTWG Konstanz.
+* at the University of Applied Science HTWG Konstanz.

 It requires Java 8 on your local platform.
 The project has